Azure-Samples/data-box-edge-csharp-modules/README.md

 description: "This project contains all the C# Azure IoT Edge modules that can be deployed on a Data Box Edge device."
 ---

-# Data Box Edge Csharp modules
+# Azure Stack Edge Csharp modules

-This project contains all the Csharp Azure IoT Edge modules that can be deployed on a Data Box Edge device.
+This project contains all the Csharp Azure IoT Edge modules that can be deployed on an Azure Stack Edge device.

 ## Prerequisites